pnp/powershell/documentation/Remove-PnPCustomAction.md

 ```

 ### -Force
-Use the -Force flag to bypass the confirmation question
+Use the -Force flag to bypass the confirmation question.

 ```yaml
 Type: SwitchParameter